presidential-innovation-fellows/AI-guide-pilot/handbook.md

 # The Artificial Intelligence Playbook

-## A guide for assessment and buying
+## A guide for the assessment and buying of machine learning software

 September 8, 2019